1 | Fer-de-lance |

 6 | False fer-de-lance |

-A mildly venomous snake reaching 102cm at the most, which has placed its survival cards in the mimicry basket, coping the extremely venomous fer-de-lance that lives nearby.
+A mildly venomous snake which reaches 102cm at the most.
+This frog-eating species has placed its survival cards in the mimicry basket, copying the extremely venomous fer-de-lance that lives nearby.
 It does a decent job, with contrasting brown and beige patterns with the correct shades.
 They also get the triangular head correct.
 Yet this copycat falls down terribly with its pupils: cute and round rather than savage and vertical.
-Nevertheless, its strategy must be working, as the false fer-de-lance (Xenodon rhabdocephalus) has managed to conquer every central American country and spread all the way to central Brazil.

 7 | Blunt-headed tree snake |

-The blunt-headed tree snake (Imantodes cenchoa) stretches from southern Mexico all the way to central Brazil.
-They’re one of the most widespread snakes in the western hemisphere, yet also one the weirdest.
+The blunt-headed tree snake (Imantodes cenchoa) stretches from southern Mexico all the way to central Brazil, and is one of the ultimate tree-dwelling snakes of Planet Earth.
+They’re one of the most widespread snakes in the western hemisphere, yet also one of the weirdest.
 Every element of this snake’s body is geared towards a branch-skirting lifestyle.

-The blunt-headed tree has extremely large, bulbous eyes, which enable binocular vision and seeing every inch of the forest floor simultaneously.
+Firstly, the blunt-headed tree snake has extremely large, bulbous eyes, which enable binocular vision and seeing every inch of the forest floor simultaneously.
 Their body is the width of a twig, enabling them to cross chasms between branches 50% of their own body length.
-They measure 100cm, but are extremely light, preventing the thin branches from snapping.
-Blunted-headed tree snakes also have sideways-projecting shelves on their vertebrae, to create stability while on branches.
+They measure 100cm (max 150cm), but are extremely light, preventing even the thinnest branches from snapping.
+Blunt-headed tree snakes also have sideways-projecting shelves on their vertebrae, to create stability while on branches.

 8 | Mexican burrowing python |

-An expert burrower, which hugs the Pacific coast of several central American countries.
-This an evolutionary anomaly: the sole member of its genus and family, believed to have diverged from other snakes tens of millions of years ago.
+This species is an evolutionary anomaly: the sole member of its Loxocemus genus, believed to have diverged from other snakes tens of millions of years ago.
 They’re also a long-lived species which doesn’t even begin reproducing until age 10, laying 10-15 white eggs when they do.

 9 | Godman’s montane pitviper |

 A venomous snake of misty mountain areas.
-Godman’s montane pitvipers are most often seen crawling slowly along high altitude forest paths, surrounded by leaves and twigs.
-They’re one of the smaller vipers, generally failing to reach 55cm.
-This is an adaption to their cool mountainous climates; a smaller total area of their body to keep warm.
-With a bulky body, it’s rare for Godman’s montane pitviper to climb trees, with a low bush being the limit.
-They have a flexible diet, including brush mice, spiny lizards, and climbing salamanders alike.
+Godman’s montane pitvipers (Cerrodiphion godmani) are most often seen crawling slowly along high altitude forest paths, surrounded by leaves and twigs.
+They’re one of the smaller vipers in Guatemala, at an all time record of just 82.2cm.
+This is actually an adaption to their cool mountainous climates, as a smaller body means a smaller total area to keep warm.
+Despite being short, they have a bulky body, and it’s rare for them to climb thin tree branches, with a low bush being the limit.

-Cerrodiphion godmani overwhelmingly specialises in anticoagulant dangers, disrupting blood clotting and causing spontaneous bleeding from the slightest cut.
-A study on 16 pitviper species found that it inhibited clotting in the classic way – cleaving through fibrinogenin bonds, the bloodstream’s main clotting agent.
+A study on 16 pitviper species found that its venom inhibited clotting in the classic way – cleaving through fibrinogenin bonds, the bloodstream’s main clotting agent.
 However, it also strongly decreased a second, less commonly targeted clotting agent called Factor Xa (FXa).
 All other pitvipers tested decreased Fxa only weakly, except for its Honduran cousin Cerrophidion wilsoni.

 10 | Guatemalan palm-pit viper |

 Bothriechis bicolor was once believed to live in isolated pockets in Honduras, but the sightings probably belonged to a different Bothriechis species.
-Instead, it solely exists in a narrow finger of mountain range in southern Mexico, stretching over the border into south central Guatemala, and reaching 2090 metres above sea level.
+Instead, it solely exists in a narrow finger of mountain range in far southern Mexico, stretching over the border into south central Guatemala, and reaching 2090 metres above sea level.

-This snake may be vulnerable, as deforestation is rife in their mountains regions.
-They cannot switch to open fields or scrubland; they need forest to survive.
+Little is known about this species’ venom, though it’s assumed to cause mainly local symptoms.
+This snake may be vulnerable to extinction, as deforestation is rife in their mountainous regions.
+Guatemalan palm pitvipers cannot switch to open fields or scrubland; they need forest to survive.
 Coffee plantations are the most adventurous they get, but here, fearful farmers usually kill them on sight.
-Many local populations of Bothriechis bicolor have vanished.
-They’re officially tagged as “least concern” by IUCN, but a 2020 study recommended an upgrade to “vulnerable”.